paulburgess1357/LeetNeoCode/README.md

 3. Solve the problem locally.
 4. `LC Copy` (or yank the full file if `smart_copy = true`); Paste into the Leetcode code section.
 5. Need another attempt?
 Run `:LC 1` again and you'll get `Solution_2.cpp`
+6. **Manage recent work**: Use `:LC Recent Store` to copy your 10 most recent problems to a separate directory
+7. **Quick access**: Use `:LC Recent List` to see your recent work with timestamps
-6. Grep or Telescope through `solutions/` when you want to revisit old work
+8. Grep or Telescope through `solutions/` when you want to revisit old work
-7. Want to view your most recent code?
+9. Want to view your most recent code?
 Type `LC Recent` to quickly pull in your most recent, worked on solution.

 ---